metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 - `max_replicas` (Number) 'maxReplicas' is the upper limit for the number of pods that can be set by the autoscaler; cannot be smaller than MinReplicas.
 - `metrics` (Attributes List) Metrics used by the pod autoscaler.
 For documentation, refer to https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/horizontal-pod-autoscaler-v2/ (see [below for nested schema](#nestedatt--spec--console_plugin--autoscaler--metrics))
-- `min_replicas` (Number) 'minReplicas' is the lower limit for the number of replicas to which the autoscalercan scale down.
-It defaults to 1 pod. minReplicas is allowed to be 0 if thealpha feature gate HPAScaleToZero is enabled and at least one Object or Externalmetric is configured.
-Scaling is active as long as at least one metric value isavailable.
+- `min_replicas` (Number) 'minReplicas' is the lower limit for the number of replicas to which the autoscaler can scale down.
+It defaults to 1 pod. minReplicas is allowed to be 0 if the alpha feature gate HPAScaleToZero is enabled and at least one Object or External metric is configured.
+Scaling is active as long as at least one metric value is available.
-- `status` (String) 'status' describes the desired status regarding deploying an horizontal pod autoscaler.<br>- 'Disabled' does not deploy an horizontal pod autoscaler.<br>- 'Enabled' deploys an horizontal pod autoscaler.<br>
+- `status` (String) 'status' describes the desired status regarding deploying an horizontal pod autoscaler.<br> - 'Disabled' does not deploy an horizontal pod autoscaler.<br> - 'Enabled' deploys an horizontal pod autoscaler.<br>

 <a id="nestedatt--spec--console_plugin--autoscaler--metrics"></a>
 ### Nested Schema for `spec.console_plugin.autoscaler.metrics`